A timeline of 19th-century America

 “

-The Boys’ Fourth-of-July,” by Julia Pratt Ballard (
+The Boys’ Fourth-of-July,” Julia Pratt Ballard (

 Robert Merry’s Museum; July)